Jewelzufo/Ibm-agent-lab/README.md

 ## Acknowledgments

-Special thanks to the IBM WatsonX team and the open-source community for their contributions and resources.
+Special thanks to the IBM WatsonX team and the open-source community for their contributions and resources!

 ---